crowdproperty/progression-framework/frameworks/engineering/backend.md

           - "Co-ordinates complex deployments and database migrations"
           - "Implements distributed systems consisting of multiple interacting services"
           - "Produces technical designs that include a consideration of scalability"
-          - "Handles complex error cases in RPC handlers and message consumers"
+          - "Handles complex error cases in Controllers and message consumers"
           - "Debugs production issues"
           - "Considers metrics when building a new system"
         exampleCriteria:
-          - criteria: "Writes idiomatic Go code"
+          - criteria: "Writes idiomatic PHP code"
             examples:
-              - "Follows the guidelines in Effective Go (https://golang.org/doc/effective_go.html), avoids using patterns that are idiomatic in other languages"
+              - "Follows the guidelines in PHP The Right Way(https://phptherightway.com/), avoids using patterns that are idiomatic in other languages"
           - criteria: "Mitigates race conditions and partial failure states in distributed systems"
             examples:
               - "Uses locking where appropriate, writes code that is “self-healing” when dealing with distributed failure (e.g. data needs to be written in two or more services)"
-          - criteria: "Implements complex RPC handlers"
+          - criteria: "Implements complex data handling"
             examples:
               - "Implements complex business logic, orchestrates multi-stage processes, deals with idempotency or distributed data sources"
           - criteria: "Proactively considers security implications of their work"